Looking for easy ways to spruce up your home? This is the list for you.

 #5 Install Smart Devices

 Today’s homes use technology to make doing the most mundane tasks, such as opening the blinds and turning on the radio, a lot easier.
-By installing home tech such as a smart doorbell/camera or a home automation hub like Alexa, you can make your home ready for the future.
+By installing home techs such as a smart doorbell/camera or a home automation hub like Alexa, you can make your home ready for the future.
 A smart hub lets you integrate all of your electronics and smart appliances, from your television to your refrigerator, allowing you to control everything from one device.
 The more tech your home has, the greater its value becomes.
 Plus keep in mind the maintenance of electronics items.
 If you need help in maintaining electronics or other home items, Luxury Property Care can help you.

 #6 New Cushions